giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-mc.md

 ---
 linkTitle: add management-cluster
 title: "'kubectl gs gitops add mc' command reference"
-description: Reference documentation on how to add a new management cluster to the GitOps repository.
+description: Reference documentation on how to add a new Management Cluster to the GitOps repository.
 weight: 15
 menu:
   main: